Kano Emirate Council: History

 In 1903, British forces captured Kano.
 The 7th emir of Kano, who was in Sokoto when Kano was occupied, was captured and exiled to Lokoja where he died in 1926.
 The British immediately made Kano an important administrative centre in Northern Nigeria.

 The role of the Kano Emirate steadily grew in the new Northern Nigeria.
 In the 1940s administrative re-organisation restored the consultative status of the ancient Taran Kano or council of Nine, this receded the status of the Emir as the Sole Native Administrator and instead made him the head of a Native Authority.

 Also in the 1940s Northern Nigerian agitation for independence from the South led to a national re-organisation that made Nigeria a Federation of Independent and autonomous regions.
 Kano became the fulcrum of a new Northern political class that emerged to fight against perceived southern influence.

 In 1950 the Northern Elements Progressive Union emerged in Kano as the first political party in Northern Nigeria, it was swiftly followed by the emergence of the Northern People's Congress and other smaller political parties.

 In 1963, allegations of fraud and misappropriation were laid against the Emir of Kano Sanusi Bayero.
 A panel headed by D M Muffet later found evidence of misappropriation and recommended the resignation of Sanusi.
 Immediately afterwards, Emir Sanusi abdicated and was replaced by his uncle Inuwa Abbas who reigned for only nine months before his death.
 The abdication of Sanusi led to agitation of Kanoan Independence and led to the emergence of the Kano People's Party.
 Inuwa was succeeded by his nephew Ado Bayero who reigned for 50 years before his death on 6 June 2014.

 Various administrative re-organisations in Bayero's reign saw a gradual weaning of the Emir's powers.
 Although the Emir has limited formal powers, he continues to exert considerable authority and provides leadership on issues such as the tension between Christians and Muslims in Northern Nigeria.
 On 8 June 2014, former Nigerian central banker Muhammadu Sanusi II was selected to succeed Bayero as Emir of Kano.

-In 2019 the emirate was split into five by the Kano state government, calving off Emirates of Bichi, Karaye, Gaya and Rano, in addition to the substantially reduced Kano Emirate.
+Sanusi broke from traditional palace etiquette, which expected the emir to not be too outspoken and keep his speeches short and delivered only when required.
+Sanusi on the other hand is known to be outspoken, and has commented variously on local government politics.